pvcraven/web-development-class/source/assignments/12_static_content_generators/static_content_generators.rst

 * Go back to the Google doc, choose at least four pages for each person to create.
 * Select one person to start the project.
-* Create a template for your project.
+* Create a template for your project. `Follow the tutorial <https://web-development-class.readthedocs.io/en/latest/09_static/sphinx/sphinx.html>`_
 * Put the template in GitHub.
 * Add each person to the project in GitHub.
 * Use GitHub's issue manager.
 Create an issue for each page, and assign it